-- violation of a duly adopted school policy as described in official school publications; - unethical conduct on the part of a member of the MSP community.
+- violation of a duly adopted school policy as described in official school publications; - unethical conduct on the part of a member of the MSP community, to include harassment or discrimination

 Students have the right to appeal dismissal or disciplinary action decisions.
 In circumstances of dismissal for academic or non-academic misconduct, students are not allowed to attend classes or school activities until the appeal is resolved.
-The appeal process is not an opportunity for the student to have his or her case reconsidered merely because of dissatisfaction with the decision.
+The appeal process is not an opportunity for the student to have their case reconsidered merely because of dissatisfaction with the decision.
 Rather, all appeals must be based on one or more of the following: